Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Monitor performance improvements or career advancements resulting from learning opportunities.

+A culture of learning doesn’t just future-proof your team — it shows them you’re invested in their long-term growth.
 By implementing these steps, small businesses can create a culture of continuous learning that prepares their teams for the future and drives long-term success.

 Leverage Generational Strengths for Innovation

+Innovation doesn’t always come from the newest hire or the most experienced one — it comes from the mix.
 Here are practical steps to harness the strengths of your multi-generational team for innovation:

 Understand the unique contributions of each generation.
 For example: